AppleVine/webserver_project/README.md

 ## 	Discuss the database relations to be implemented in your application

-This application has three entities: Users, Lab_results and Products.
+This application has three entities: Users, Results and Products.
 Each lab result needs to be submitted by a specific user who has lab permission.
 Each user can do multiple lab reports, but each lab report must only be done by one user making it a one-to-many relationship.
 Each lab result is also done on one product, but each product can have multiple lab results making it another one-to-many relationship.

 ----